 The Evaluation: Don’t underestimate the initial consult.
-Valuable information is gained when patients express oral care concerns.
+Valuable information is gained when patients express oral care concerns, particularly when it comes to their smiles.
+Are they satisfied with their natural tooth color or they notice significant yellow stains on their teeth?
+Are they looking for the best professional whitening for sensitive teeth or or curious how to whiten teeth with braces?
+Whatever answers they're seeking, be prepared to truly validate their concerns before offering suggestions.
 Dr. Levine suggests 80% listening, 20% talking when consulting with a patient.
 This allows them to feel a sense of ownership over the conversation while providing you with ample information on which to base recommendations.

 It’s also an ideal time to offer GLO’s Motivational Shade Taking.
-Using a visual guide helps patients envision how beautiful a smile can become.
+Using a visual guide helps patients envision how beautiful a smile can become, and people love seeing the results of whitened teeth before and after treatments.
 Ask what shade they think they’re currently at and what shade they’d like to achieve.
 Teeth whitening continues to be one of the most requested dental procedures, and we believe that no matter what, every patient has the potential to be a whitening candidate, so why not take the opportunity to introduce motivational shade taking during a routine check-up?
 Plus, people who whiten their teeth tend to be better patients all around, so that’s a win for both clinician and patient.
 More tips, training, and videos to help with shade-taking can be found on our website.

 Quality over Quantity: When shopping for a new dental practice, patients are looking for up-to-date technology and innovative methods.
 Take stock of the products you suggest and offer.
 Are they in line with current advances in dentistry?
 Do you and your staff use these products personally and are you able to attest to their efficiency?
 If not, it may be time to rethink your recommendations.

 GLO Science Pro Chairside Whitening, Take- Home Kit, and ECO Balance are revolutionary products in the oral care and whitening industry.
-With little-to-no sensitivity thanks to GLO’s whitening technology that utilizes a gentle warming heat, we’re changing the way people view teeth whitening.
+With little-to-no sensitivity, no messy teeth whitening trays, and no time consuming tooth molds, we’re changing the way people view teeth whitening.
 Offering these treatments provides access to the very best on the market, ensuring happy, satisfied patients who are more likely to return for future visits and refer you to family and friends.